CNuge/coil/README.md

 ## Installation

 At the moment, you can download the development version of `coi5p` directly from GitHub.
 You'll need to have the R package `devtools` installed and loaded.
+Also note if the `build_vignettes` option is set to true, you will need to have the R package `knitr` installed.
 ```
 #install.packages("devtools")
+#install.packages("knitr") #if build_vignettes = TRUE
 #library(devtools)
 devtools::install_github("CNuge/coi5p", build_vignettes = TRUE)
 library(coi5p)
 ```